-Index definitions for a table are included in the PC/IXF file when the contents of a single database table are exported to a PC/IXF file with a pActionString beginning with SELECT FROM tablename, and the pDataDescriptor parameter specifying default names.
+Index definitions for a table are included in the PC/IXF file when the contents of a single database table are exported to a PC/IXF file with a pActionString beginning with SELECT \ FROM tablename, and the pDataDescriptor parameter specifying default names.
 Indexes are not saved for views, or if the SELECT clause of the pActionString includes a join.
 A WHERE clause, a GROUP BY clause, or a HAVING clause in the pActionString will not prevent the saving of indexes.
+In all of these cases, when exporting from typed tables, the entire hierarchy must be exported.

-Export will store the NOT NULL WITH DEFAULT attribute of the table in an IXF file if the SELECT statement provided is in the form SELECT FROM tablename.
+The export utility will store the NOT NULL WITH DEFAULT attribute of the table in an IXF file if the SELECT statement provided is in the form SELECT \ FROM tablename.
+When exporting from typed tables, the entire hierarchy must be exported.

-"sqluimpr - Import" on page 271 "sqluload - Load" on page 282.
+"sqluimpr - Import" on page 283 "sqluload - Load" on page 295.